gruvw/pireplay/README.md

 - Browse and watch past replays.
 - Download replays directly to your phone or computer for saving and sharing them.
 - Access the settings page to change the replay duration and camera resolution.
+- Snapshot picture in the settings page for camera positioning.
 - RESTful API to interoperate with other components of your digital system.

 ### User Interface